anavatsid/algo/README.md

       -v VIDEO, --video VIDEO
                             Path for video file to be processed. (default: None) --show                Showing process and result frame. (default: False)

-You can check the result in this video - video_output.mp4